Drag Race (franchise): Premiering on Logo TV

-Fenton Bailey (left), Randy Barbato (middle) and RuPaul (right) are the three co-creators of the Drag Race franchise.

 In mid-2008, it was revealed that RuPaul had begun producing a new reality television game show.
 The show was pitched to Logo and they immediately picked the show up for a season, which aired in February 2009, where it was devised as a replacement for Rick & Steve: The Happiest Gay Couple in All the World (2007–2009).
 In preparation for the new series, RuPaul made guest appearances on several shows in 2008, including as a guest judge on season five, episode six of Project Runway and as a guest chef on Paula's Party.
 RuPaul revealed that the show's intent was to find a winner possessing the traits of "charisma, uniqueness, nerve, and talent".
 RuPaul has stated that the show looks for an entertainer who can stand out from the rest.
 The series premiered on February 2, 2009.
 The winner of the first season of RuPaul's Drag Race and its franchise is BeBe Zahara Benet.